This is the assembly tutorial of ‘breadboard power supply DIY kit’. You can get all the details of this kit at this link.

 You will get the following components with the kit package.
-You can purchase this kit at buildcircuit.net.
-BuildCircuit.ORG is the web store operated by BuildCircuit team.
+You can purchase this kit at buildcircuit.com.au.
+The web store is operated by BuildCircuit team.

 Look at the PCB below.You can see the silkscreen indicators/labels of the components.
 If you follow the labels correctly, you can easily assemble all the components on to the circuit board.

 Step 1: Start with resistors.
 Solder the three resistors- 330R, 390R and 240R.
 Click on the resistors to get the color code.

 Step 2: Then, fix the diode 1N4001.
 You can also use 1N4004 or 1N4007.
 All work the same way.

 Step 4: Fix the 2pcs of SPDT switch.
 One switch is for ON/OFF function and the other is for switching 3.3V and 5V.

 Step 5: Fix the 5mm red LED.
 It works as a power indicator.

 Step 6: Fix the PTC resettable fuse (500mA).
 This is a handy little device that can save your system from burning.
 A resettable fuse (also known as a PTC) is a resistor that has very unique properties.

 For this kit, if your circuit tries to draw more than 500mA of current (if you have a bad short for instance) the PTC would ‘trip’ (by heating up).
 The increased resistance (trip state) would break the circuit and allow only a small leakage current.

 Step 7: Solder the 330R resistor.
 It works as current limiting resistor for the 5mm LED.